 A team from the Archaeology Institute UHI and ORCA, together with a small army of volunteers, have been out inspecting the fragile archaeology around a medieval cemetery at Newark, Deerness, Orkney.

-January and February’s storms have badly impacted Newark and disrupted many of the measures that have been so carefully put in place in the previous few months – as photographs on various social media sites have shown.
+Storms in January and February have badly affected Newark and disrupted many of the protective measures carefully put in place in the months previously.

 A major exhibition about Newark and all our findings will take place in the Orkney Museum over the summer of 2022, and other grants are being applied for in order to extend the project, to complete further research, but we fear indeed that the sea will ultimately win the battle.